wp-plugins/restrict-widgets/readme.txt

 == Installation ==

-1. Install Restrict Widgets either via the WordPress.org plugin directory, or by uploading the files to your server</li>
+1. Install Restrict Widgets either via the WordPress.org plugin directory, or by uploading the files to your server
-1. Activate the plugin through the 'Plugins' menu in WordPress</li>
+1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to the Widgets menu and set your desired widgets options.</li>
+1. Go to the Widgets menu and set your desired widgets options.

 == Frequently Asked Questions ==